webmarkyn/weather-app/README.md

 This app is able to provide you temperature information based on given the city or region.

-This project is created to practice and get more familiar with API's and async functions, promises end etc.
+This project is created to practice and get more familiar with APIs and async functions, promises and, etc.

 ![screenshot](./screenshot.png)